linkanr/Infection/README.md

 Updates:

-24/08/22
-Release on Github

-01/09/22
-Update to force and emit from geo

-21/09/22
-Update to the copy and animation node.
+21-09-22 Update to the copy and animation node.
 The copy node now has an input animation lenght that can be used to set how long the incoming animation should be
 Update to attribute copy with the option of multiplying insted of adding from an external sop.
 This lets you kill of density where needed

+22-08-26 Intital release

+22-08-31 Update to spread out that now works a bit more intuitively.
+Fix to emit from geo that had problems with substeps.
+Added attribute copy that uses point number for adding density.